Online Auction Design Using Distribution-Free Uncertainty Quantification with Applications to E-Commerce: Conclusion

 \section{Conclusion}

-We introduce a new approach to online auction mechanism design, called the conformal online auction design (COAD), which leverages data-driven methods to maximize revenue while ensuring incentive compatibility.
-By using historical data to predict each bidder's valuation with uncertainty quantification and introducing bidder-specific reserve prices, COAD addresses the dynamic and heterogeneous nature of online auctions.
-This flexibility is particularly advantageous in applications like online advertising, where bidders' features and values can vary significantly.
-COAD employs conformal prediction techniques that accommodate any finite sample of historical data and does not rely on assumptions about known value distributions.
-Our simulations and real-data applications validate that COAD outperforms traditional revenue benchmarks, offering a useful alternative to existing online auction designs.
-The code for reproducing the numerical results in this paper is available at \url{https://github.com/JialeHan22/Conformal-Online-Auction-Design.git}.
+We introduce Conformal Online Auction Design (COAD), a novel data-driven approach to online auction design that maximizes revenue while ensuring incentive compatibility.
+COAD leverages historical data to predict each bidder’s valuation with uncertainty quantification and applies bidder-specific reserve prices, addressing the dynamic and heterogeneous nature of online auctions.
+This flexibility makes COAD particularly well-suited for applications such as eBay auctions and online advertising, where bidder features and values can vary widely.
+By employing conformal prediction techniques, COAD operates effectively with any finite sample of historical data without requiring knowledge of the underlying value distributions.
+Our real-world applications and application-based simulations demonstrate that COAD outperforms traditional revenue benchmarks, providing a compelling alternative to existing online auction designs.

-There are several interesting future directions.
-One area of interest is adapting the COAD framework to online pricing problems, which corresponds to the special case where there is only one bidder \citep{goldberg2006competitive}.
-Another possible extension is to explore the multi-item case where multiple items are auctioned simultaneously \citep{daskalakis2015multi}.
-A further direction is developing a dynamic auction model where bidders sequentially enter the market, such as an online travel agency (e.g., Expedia.com or Orbitz.com) selling airline tickets to a series of bidders, each potentially offering a different price.